manveru/ramaze-book/README.markdown

 ## Todo

-There is still a lot of work to be done, the subject is in dire need of proper documentation and there is a lot of topics to be covered.
+There is still a lot of work to be done, the subject is in dire need of proper documentation and there are a lot of topics to be covered.
 Since I'm a native German speaker and learned English mostly over the interwebs, my English skills are somewhat mediocre as well, so I appreciate any improvements, be it grammar, spelling, or wording.